 [prefix]_sourceden_map.hd5: contains information about the map grid

-Command to create the observed catalog with source density column with a pixel scale of 5 arcsec using the ‘phot_catalog.fits’ catalog.
+Command to create the observed catalog with source density column with a pixel scale of 5 arcsec over a given magnitude range (20–26) with 100% in F475W (by default) using the ‘phot_catalog.fits’ catalog.

 Adding background to observations¶